-The video segments on this page are meant to showcase what Canadians from all walks of life — all ages, backgrounds, and political stripes — are doing to bridge the gap between Aboriginal and non-Aboriginal people.
+The video segments on this page are meant to showcase what Canadians from all walks of life — all ages, backgrounds, and political stripes — are doing to bridge the gap between Indigenous and non-Indigenous people.
 It’s about the different interpretations of reconciliation.
 We hope to feature a wide variety of messages from people across the land.
 That means we need to hear from you!
 How do YOU see reconciliation?
 What does that word mean to you?
 If you would like us to include a dispatch about something you, or someone you know, is doing, send us your video to firstname.lastname@example.org.

 6.1 Greg Malcolm – Education is Reconciliation

 Greg Malcolm is a Sioux Lookout resident who has known Garnet for several years.
 As a staff member of the local hospital, he attended a cultural sensitivity workshop that explained some of the history and effects of the Indian Residential School (IRS) system.
 The workshop — and the people who participated, like Garnet — changed how Greg sees the IRS experience and the Aboriginal men and women who went through it.

 Stefan Rasporich is an educator, screenwriter, songwriter, and actor, living in Alberta.
 He sent this video to us to post, with his message about what reconciliation means to him.

 On June 20, 2012, Ottawa’s Dovercourt Recreation Centre and the Odawa Native Friendship Centre co-hosted an event to celebrate National Aboriginal Day.
 Traditional dancers and other aboriginal artists showcased their talent, and shared knowledge about aboriginal culture with several hundred local schoolchildren and residents of Ottawa’s Kitchissippi neighborhood.
 Even Governor General David Johnston attended this special, bridge building event.
 This video is a three-minute collage of sounds and sights from that day.